rulemotion/ometa-tuts/tut1.md

     Integer.matchAll('4210', 'Process');

-Note that the parentheses can be of the round or curly variety here, it's a matter of which you prefer.
+Note that the braces can be of the round or curly variety here, it's a matter of which you prefer.

 ### Notes ###